 A network infrastructure that provides access to other networks over a wide geographical area, which is typically owned and managed by a telecommunications service provider.

-WAN provide access through a serial interface which is generally slow speed.
-Its provide full time and part time connectivity.WAN users
+WAN give access through a serial interface which is generally slow.
+Its provide full-time and part-time connectivity.WAN users

 Storage Area Network (SAN)

 A network infrastructure designed to support file servers and furthermore its provide data storage, retrieval, and replication.